aptly-dev/www.aptly.info/content/doc/aptly/publish/snapshot.md

 When mirroring remote repositories in order to preserve package split by component, create individual mirrors for each component, take snapshots and publish them as multi-component repository.
+Please see [multiple-component publishing](/doc/feature/multiple/) for more examples.

 Example: